Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Sufficient conditions for global Poincar e inequalities: proof of Theorem

-In this section we investigate {\it sufficient} (and not necessary) conditions for global $q$-Poincar{\'e} inequalities to hold for some probability measures on Carnot groups.
+In this section, we establish {\it sufficient} (though not necessary) conditions for global $q$-Poincar{\'e} inequalities to hold for some probability measures on Carnot groups, by proving Theorem \ref{thm.SuffCond2}.
 The probability measures suitable for our purposes - denoted by $\mu_p$ and defined below - have densities (with respect to the Haar measure) depending on a parameter $p$ and on a fixed homogeneous quasi-norm $N$ on $\mathbb{G}$.
+As for the necessity of our conditions, it is not known yet if they are also necessary to obtain Poincaré inequalities with respect to probability measures of the form considered here.

 Given a homogeneous quasi-norm $N$, we define the probability measure $\mu_p$ as